 You should also ensure that you specify Annual Inspections are carried out by an ‘RPII Registered Annual Inspector’ when writing play area safety tender documents.

 Even if you buy certificated products, there’s no guarantee that your playground will be designed or installed correctly.
-Many of the defects that we find when carrying out Post Installation Inspections are caused by incorrect installation, or the miss-reading of site plans.
+Many of the defects that we find when carrying out Post Installation Inspections are caused by incorrect installation, or site plans being misread.
 We’ll also check that the correct amount of safety surfacing has been applied to ensure that the playground is fit and safe for use.

-It’s for these reasons that a Post Installation Inspection is now recommended in BS EN 1176: 2008 Part 7; the safety standard for children’s playground equipment.
+It’s for these reasons that a Post Installation Inspection is now recommended in BS EN 1176; the safety standard for children’s playground equipment.
 It’s also mandatory in the UK for the owner/operator of children’s playgrounds to carry out a Risk Assessment when installing a new playground, or making significant changes to an existing playground.

 The Post Installation Inspection will form a crucial part of this Risk Assessment.

 The API (Association of Play Industries) provides a comprehensive list of reputable suppliers for the purchase of playground equipment.
 When buying from API Registered Suppliers, you can also be safe in the knowledge that the API will intervene should you encounter any problems with your supplier.
 It’s also good to look out for companies that supply Kitemarked or TUV Certificated products; the Play Inspection Company also offers a comprehensive Project Management Service for assistance in this area.